aspose-total/Aspose.Total-Products/total/en/java/conversion/pcl-to-docm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform PCL to DOCM via Java" h2="On Premise Java API to Render PCL to DOCM without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert PCL to DOCM by using two simple steps.
-First you need to render PCL file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to DOCM.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting PCL to DOCM is a simple two-step process.
+The first step is to render the PCL file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF processing API that is part of the Aspose.Total for Java package.
+It allows you to easily convert PCL files to DOC format.

+The second step is to convert the DOC file to DOCM using Aspose.Words for Java.
+Aspose.Words for Java is a powerful document processing API that is also part of the Aspose.Total for Java package.
+It allows you to easily convert DOC files to DOCM format.

+By using Aspose.PDF for Java and Aspose.Words for Java, you can quickly and easily convert PCL to DOCM.
+Both APIs are part of the Aspose.Total for Java package, which provides a comprehensive set of APIs for working with a variety of file formats.
+With Aspose.Total for Java, you can easily convert PCL to DOCM in just two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}